 The most famous of all Greek mythological heroes, Heracles (better known by his Roman name, Hercules) was the son of the king of the gods, Zeus, and a mortal woman named Alcmene.
 Blessed with strength far beyond that of other mortals, he was considered Zeus’ favorite child, even above the godly children he had with Hera: Ares, Hebe, Eris, and Hephaestus.

 Heracles’ stepmother, Hera, cursed him due to her jealousy.
 His adventures began in the crib, when Hera sent two serpents to kill him shortly after his birth.
 Even as a baby, he was extraordinarily strong and strangled the snakes.
 Later in life, Heracles married Megara, a princess from Thebes.
 Hera caused him to go mad, and in a fit of insanity, he killed his and Megara’s children.

 Seeking atonement, Heracles consulted the Oracle of Delphi and was told to serve the wicked taskmaster, King Eurystheus of Mycenae, for ten years.
 During this sentence, Heracles performed twelve great labors, any one of which would have destroyed a normal man.

-After his death, Zeus saw fit to place him among the stars as a constellation.
-However, Hera, ordered that all of the stars of this constellation dim so that it is only visible on the clearest of the darkest nights.
+Heracles’ life was also marked by tragedy.
+He married Deianira and unwittingly met his demise by wearing a poisoned shirt she had given him.
+After his death, Zeus placed him among the stars as a constellation.
+However, Hera ordered that all the stars of this constellation dim, making it visible only on the clearest of the darkest nights.

 Along with Heracles, Perseus ranks among the mythical heroes most loved by Hollywood.